-Written examination shall consist of four question papers, each of three hours duration.
-Each paper shall carry 75 marks.
-The type of questions in the first three papers will be two long essay questions carrying 20 marks each and five short essay questions each carrying seven marks.
+The Part II theory examination shall be conducted at the end of Third year of MDS course and consist of three papers, each of three hours duration.
+Each paper shall carry 100 marks.
+The type of questions in the first two papers will be two long essay questions carrying 25 marks each and five short essay questions each carrying ten marks.
 There will be no options in the questions in the first 3 papers.
-Fourth paper will be a single essay question paper which will carry an option and the candidate is to answer only one of the essays.
+Third paper will be an essay question paper with three essay questions carrying 50 marks each and the candidate is to answer any two of the essays.
 Questions on recent advances may be asked in any or all the papers.
 The syllabus for the theory papers of the concerned specialty should cover the entire field of the subject.
-Though the topics assigned to the different papers are generally evaluated under designated papers, a strict division of the subject may not be possible and some overlapping of topics is inevitable.
-Students should be prepared to answer overlapping topics.
+Though the topics assigned to the different papers are generally evaluated under designated papers, students should be prepared to answer overlapping topics.
 The theory examinations shall be held sufficiently earlier than the practical/clinical examinations so that the answer books can be assessed and evaluated before the start of the practical/clinical examination.
-The total marks for the theory examination shall be 300.
+The total marks for the Part II theory examination shall be 300.

-Practical Examination: 200 Marks
+Practical Examination : 200 Marks